scripting/wpIdentity/docs/storage.md

 #### Queries that work

-select id, relpath, idSite, idPost, whenCreated, whenUpdated from wpstorage order by whenUpdated desc;
+select id, username, relpath, type, idSite, idPost, whenCreated, whenUpdated, ctSaves from wpstorage order by whenUpdated desc;

 select filecontents from wpstorage where id = 65;